Water Blog

 The WATER Pollution CRISIS Created By Pandemic Masking

-Since the very first lockdowns of 2020, those plastic-based face coverings have also been an water pollution disaster inside the making.
+Since the very first lockdowns of 2020, those plastic-based face coverings have also been a water pollution disaster in the making.

 SIngle-use masks were the mascots of the pandemic, lockdown generation.
 And now the masks are one of the biggest water pollution issues of our time.